astral3693/cs2_noscopenotifier/README.md

-# cs2_noscopenotifier
+# No Scope Notifier [Argentum Extract]
-Module of Argentum Framework
+Module of Argentum Framework to display No-Scope messages in chat.